Best controller settings for Apex Legends Season 18

 Layout

-Apex Legends features different button layouts for players to try.
+Apex Legends features different button layouts for you to try.

 • Button Layout: Evolved